michaelfeil/infinity/infra/modal/README.md

 Deployment via [Modal](https://modal.com).

 The serverless deployment is now live at https://infinity.modal.michaelfeil.eu.
-The free Nvidia L4/A100 deployment is sponsored by Modal.com, feel free to use as long as the endpoint is reachable.
+The Nvidia L4/A100 deployment is hosted via Modal.com, and can be hosted free of charge.

 ### Local
 Run the following sequence of commands to deploy: